-In order to enable the Association to discharge its duties pertaining to the administration of this Agreement, including the negotiation of a successor agreement pursuant to Article XVI hereof and monthly meetings of the Association Executive Board, the President of the University (or his/her designee) at which any officer of the Association is employed shall confer concerning such officer's schedule of assigned work to the end that his or her schedule may be flexibly arranged (but subject in every case to the discretion and final approval of the President or of his/her designee) to accommodate such officer's duties in his or her capacity as an officer of the Association.
-In no event shall this provision obligate the President to relieve any officer of the Association of any duties that are his or hers as an employee of the University.
+In order to enable the Association to discharge its duties pertaining to the administration of this Agreement, including the negotiation of a successor agreement pursuant to Article XVI hereof and monthly meetings of the Association Executive Board, the President of the University (or their designee) at which any officer of the Association is employed shall confer concerning such officer's schedule of assigned work to the end that their schedule may be flexibly arranged (but subject in every case to the discretion and final approval of the President or of their designee) to accommodate such officer's duties in their capacity as an officer of the Association.
+In no event shall this provision obligate the President to relieve any officer of the Association of any duties that are theirs as an employee of the University.